SIMEXP/fmriprep-denoise-benchmark/content/ohbm2022abstract.md

 ### Results

+#### Mean framewise displacement
-Consistant with previous findings, no denoising can remove the correlation with motion captured by mean framewise displacement.
+No denoising can remove the correlation with motion captured by mean framewise displacement.
 `aroma`, `acompcor6`, and `simple` reduced correlation between connectivity edges and mean framewise displacement.
-The `scrubbing` and `scrubbing+gsr` did not perform as well as the past literature, possibly due to the liberal threshold used on the current dataset.
+`scrubbing` and `scrubbing+gsr` did not perform as well as in the past literature, possibly due to the liberal threshold used on the current dataset.
-`acompcor`, the suggested method of applying compcor based regressors, perfroms worse than the baseline of connectome created with raw timeseries.
+`acompcor`, the suggested method of applying compcor based regressors, performs worse than the baseline of connectome created with raw time series.
-Suprisingly, all strategy with GSR underperforms, contradicting with the existing literature.
+Surprisingly, all strategies with GSR underperform, contradicting the existing literature.
-Further investiagtion of the code base of the current project and/or nilearn/fMRIprep is needed.

-The absolute median

 ```{code-cell} ipython3
 :tags: [hide-input]